geological-survey-of-queensland/borehole-database/README.md

 The new software design will feature a relational database for the primary metadata, with the remaining metadata and data being stored as key-value pairs.
 For example, if the **driller = ACME Drilling**, the key is **driller** and the value is **ACME Drilling**.
 Another example is **Rig Release Date** (key) = **25-01-2018** (value).

-For an example of borehole key-value pairs, load this [borehole data extract](https://github.com/geological-survey-of-queensland/borehole-register/blob/master/files/63801_borehole_data.json) into the online tool http://jsoneditoronline.org/.
+For an example of borehole key-value pairs, load this [borehole data extract](http://jsoneditoronline.org/?id=cc5c12a90c414b769d6a2178ade67775).
+This will load an example online tool http://jsoneditoronline.org/.

 ### Reporting & analytics